Clients of Leichhardt Women’s Community Health Centre have the right to:

 - be treated with dignity and respect

-- receive clear information about the range of services, waiting times, the process for the follow up of results, their proposed care plan and expected outcomes and the responsibilities of their health practitioner and the likely outcomes from LWCHC programs with which they’re involved
+- receive clear information about the range of services, waiting times, the process for the follow up of results, their proposed care plan and expected outcomes, the responsibilities of their health practitioner and the likely outcomes from LWCHC programs with which they’re involved

 - make their own health care decisions

 - confidentiality.
-Information clients tell their LWCHC health workers about themselves or others will not be available to anyone who is not involved in their health care, unless the client provides consent, it is required by law or the client’s safety or that of another person is at risk.
+Information clients tell their LWCHC staff about themselves or others will not be available to anyone who is not involved in their health care, unless the client provides consent, it is required by law or the client’s safety or that of another person is at risk

 - have their personal information stored securely and according to law.
 We have strict privacy requirements.
 See below.

 - use an interpreter service

-- accept or refuse the centre’s services including to:
+- accept or refuse the centre’s services including: